Social Work

 Prerequisite: Sophomore standing.

-This course explores the evolution of social welfare in the United States.
+The course explores the evolution of social welfare in the United States.
 Emphasis will be placed on the social, political, legal, economic, and philosophical forces that have forged American social welfare policy and helped shape the profession of social work.
-Exploration of historical events, as well as divisions in American Society, regarding social justice and issues of class, race, ethnicity, religion, and gender will provide a framework through which to view current controversies, including the economic and social climate for groups such as the working poor and undocumented immigrants.
-In addition, the course will provide historical context to contemporary issues by exploring the ongoing implications and ethical merit of social policies such as the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, the Mental Health Parity and Addiction Equity Act of 2008, the Patient Protection and Affordable Care Act of 2010, the Deferred Action for Childhood Arrivals Policy (DACA), and the current separation of parents and children at the United States southern border.
+Exploration of historical events, as well as divisions in American Society, regarding social justice and issues of class, race, ethnicity, and gender, will provide a framework through which to view current controversies, including the economic and social climate for groups such as the working poor and undocumented immigrants.
+In addition, the course will provide historical context to issues by exploring the ongoing implications and ethical merit of social policies such as The Social Security Act of 1935, The Economic Opportunity Act of 1964, The Civil Rights Act of 1965.
+The Personal Responsibility & Work Opportunity Reconciliation Act of 1996, The Mental Health Parity and Addiction Equity Act of 2008, The Patient Protection and Affordable Care Act of 2010, and the status of The Deferred Action for Childhood Arrivals Policy (DACA) and the separation of parents and children at the United States southern border.
 Crosslisted with SOCI 2410.
-Previously SK 0193.

 SWRK 3301 Human Behavior in the Social Environment I 3 Credits